AndrewWalker/elfire/README.md

 ## Copyright

-* Elfire Interceptor &copy; Nick Trotta
+* Elfire Interceptor © Nick Trotta
 * LEGO® is a trademark of the LEGO Group.
 * This model is not endorsed by Nick Trotta or the LEGO group.